September 2, 2020; updated December 17, 2020 and January 7, 2021

 - users can make private notes and highlights on documents

 - terms can be searched in all uploaded documents

 - parties can navigate documents and redirect opposing counsel and the court to view specific sections, and

-- users can view uploaded materials anytime, with or without VPN access.
+- users can view uploaded materials anytime